AlphaWallet/blockchain-attestation/cli-demo.md

 `java -jar attestation-all.jar construct-attest priv.pem AlphaWallet 3600 request.pem attestation.crt`

-### Redeem Cheque
+### Receive Cheque

-Redeems a cheque using an attestation, its secret, the public cheque and its secret, signed using a private key.
+After having received a cheque this command creates a signed redeem request which can later be posted to the blockchain to redeem the cheque.
+The construction of such a redeem request requires both the public cheque and its secret, an attestation and its secret, and a private key to sign the request.
+The command outputs a signed redeem request.
-This method should be run by Bob.
+This command should be run by Bob.

 Specifically the syntax of the command is as follows:

-`java -jar attestation-all.jar receive-cheque <receiver-private-key> <cheque-secret> <request-secret> <public-riddle> <attestation> <attestor-public-key>`
+`java -jar attestation-all.jar receive-cheque <receiver-private-key> <cheque-secret> <request-secret> <public-riddle> <attestation> <attestor-public-key> <redeem-request>`

 - `receiver-private-key` is the directory of the private key used to sign the redeem request, e.g. `priv.pem`.
 - `cheque-secret` is the directory where the secret part of the cheque is placed, e.g. `cheque-secret.pem`.
 - `request-secret` is the directory where the secret part of the attestation request should be placed, e.g. `request-secret.pem`.
 - `public-riddle` is the directory where the public part of the cheque is placed, e.g. `cheque.pem`.
 - `attestation` is the directory where the attestation is placed, e.g. `attestation.crt`.
-- `attestor-public-key` is the directory where the Attestor's public key is placed, e.g. `Attestor-pub.pem`
+- `attestor-public-key` is the directory where the Attestor's public key is placed, e.g. `Attestor-pub.pem`.
+- `redeem-request` is the directory where the signed redeem request should be placed, e.g. `redeem.pem`.

 For example:

-`java -jar attestation-all.jar receive-cheque priv.pem cheque-secret.pem request-secret.pem cheque.pem attestation.crt Attestor-pub.pem`
+`java -jar attestation-all.jar receive-cheque priv.pem cheque-secret.pem request-secret.pem cheque.pem attestation.crt Attestor-pub.pem redeem.pem`

+### Redeem Cheque
+Redeems a cheque by posting a signed redeem request to the smart contract on the blockchain.
+The command does not produce any output.
+This method should be run by Bob.

+Specifically the syntax of the command is as follows:

+`java -jar attestation-all.jar redeem-cheque priv.pem redeem.pem Attestor-pub.pem`

 ### Full local execution